WTMBerlin/wtmberlin.github.io/_posts/2017-09-21-Anna-story.markdown

 A friend of mine found a hackathon, he is a machine learning specialist.
 A hackathon is an event where you not necessarily hack something but rather code together with others, the whole day and night.
 Afterwards I asked him how it was.
 “It was okay I guess” he said.
 “We haven’t finished, it was something other than I have expected.
 We were developing an Android app.
 What a pity you weren’t there!”
 Well no worries, I’ll be there next time!

+_Anna Morgiel is a CS student and Android enthusiast.
+Follow her: @aniamorgiel_